 Choose a team that’s truly dedicated to putting your loved one’s needs at the center of all they do.

 Not all providers are created equal.
 Like any other service, there is wide variablity in quality and range of services – especially for palliative care which (currently) does not perform services under national guidelines and rules as hospice care does.

 Use these questions to compare “apples to apples” among the services in your area.
 If possible, try to call three (or more).
-Ask your friends for recommendations, too!
+Your friends may have recommendations, too.